epam/edp-install/docs/operator-guide/edp-kiosk-usage.md

 # EDP Kiosk Usage

-There is EDP way of using Kiosk.
+Explore the way [Kiosk, a multi-tenancy extension for Kubernetes](https://github.com/loft-sh/kiosk), is used in EDP.

 ## Prerequisites

-* Installed Kiosk v0.2.9;
+* Installed Kiosk v.0.2.9.

 ## Diagram of using Kiosk by EDP